destroyedlolo/Majordome/MaMaison/README.md

 This directory contains my own smart home automation.
 Use it as example of real implementation.
-Notez-Bien : comment are in French.
+Notez-Bien : comments are in French.

 ----